edap/edap.github.com/_posts/2014-01-20-ruby-perftools.md

        0   0.0% 100.0%       23 100.0% BigMath.PI
 {% endhighlight bash %}

+Let's start analyzing the first row from left to right:
-23 is the number of samples collecting by perftools while the code was running.
-In 18 of them the cpu was executing BigDecimal#div, that takes the 78.3 of the total time, and as an average CPU of 78.3%.
+* 23 is the number of samples collecting by perftools while the code was running.
+* In 18 of them, the cpu was executing BigDecimal#div
+* that is, in percent, the 78.3% of the whole time
+* So far, the 78,3 of the samples was printed out.
+* 18 samples are contained in this method(BigDecimal#div) and its callees
+* The name of the method
 A detailed lecture about how to read the output can be found [here](http://gperftools.googlecode.com/svn/trunk/doc/cpuprofile.html#pprof)

-like gif
-{% highlight bash %}
-pprof.rb --gif /tmp/pi > /tmp/pi.gif
-{% endhighlight bash %}

-Or using kcachegrind, that reads file in .callgrind format
-{% highlight bash %}
-pprof.rb ---callgrind /tmp/pi > /tmp/pi.callgrind
-{% endhighlight bash %}

 #### Perftools with Rails
 There is a middleware for perftools.rb called [rack-perftools_profiler](https://github.com/bhb/rack-perftools_profiler).
-Following the readme file ypu can easily install the gem and configure the output format that you like in config/application.rb
+Following the readme file you can easily install the gem and configure the output format that you prefer in config/application.rb
-Once the server is restarted, you can test a single request adding a parameter at the end of the URL, ex `http://localhost:3000/some_action?profile=true`
+Once the server is restarted, you can:

+* Profile a single request adding a parameter at the end of the URL, ex `http://localhost:3000/some_action?profile=true`

-To profile multiple request, you can create a script that simulate this request, for example, using curl
+* Profile multiple request with different URLs, creating a script that simulate this request, for example, using curl
 {% highlight bash %}
 curl http://localhost:3000/__start__
 curl http://localhost:3000/an_action